History of the Term

 Face swap is one of the simplest deepfake techniques, as there are numerous "out-of-the-box" solutions to generate facial deepfakes.
 These solutions often include casual mobile apps available via official vendors such as Google Play and App Store.
 More notorious examples include Face swapping websites and apps, which can "insert" the face of any real person into a pornographic video.
 The website merely requires a target’s photo and a face swap can be generated with a single click.
 A similar method is used by seemingly innocent applications like Snapchat, Cupace, B612, Reface App etc. that may not intend any harmful purposes.

 The technology behind face swapping is relatively simple.
 To produce a deepfake, an author employs deep learning together with two autoencoders that are trained by studying source and target faces: one is an original face and the other is its "replacement".
-Then Gauss-Newton optimization, subtle face alignment, blending of the images fed to the network, and other techniques are employed to fine-tune the deepfake.
+Then Gauss-Newton optimization — used for solving nonlinear least squares problems that may occur in datasets with non-linear features — subtle face alignment, blending of the images fed to the network, and other techniques are employed to fine-tune the deepfake.

 Although it is the easiest deepfaking method, face swap has some disadvantages.
 A deepfake, produced with a face swap, can display noticeable imperfections such as poorly timed eye blinking, distorted facial features, visual artifacts, slightly or strongly de-synchronized lip movement etc. A software like Adobe After Effects or a lip-synching tool developed at Stanford can be used to polish these flaws to some extent.

 Face swapping method relies on opensource tools such as FaceSwap and Face2Face.
 The most difficult part of the technique is training the autoencoders.
 It requires gathering a massive dataset of video frames from both personas, which should be accurately cropped, so that the network can focus on their faces only.